Manikanta-81/Spiway-landing-page-/README.md

-# ZynPay
+# Spiway

-ZynPay is a modern and secure payment management system designed to simplify transactions.
+Spiway is a modern and secure payment management system designed to simplify transactions.
 This project aims to provide a seamless user experience with robust functionality.

 ## 🚀 Deployment